 This car park for about 250 cars occupies about a 30th of the 127 acres enclosed by the Marina's breakwaters.
 These 127 acres were provided in 1980 at a cost said to be in the order then of £50M.
 This equates to £170M today.
 Each car park space therefore cost about £23,000 at today's prices.

-To make the Marina a viable economic proposition it was always planned to introduce revenue-producing activities additional to yachting, but one might have hoped for something less mundane than a superstore and car park.
+To make the Marina a viable economic proposition it was always planned to introduce revenue-producing activities additional to yachting, but something less mundane than a superstore and car park might have been hoped for.